-- The site will be developed at a density of approximately 9 dwellings per hectare. - Any proposal is to provide a mix of housing sizes.
-The size of the building footprint relative to the size of the plot should reflect development located along The Street. - Any proposal should be designed to include a landscaped amenity space at the north west of the site fronting onto the road opposite the existing play area.
-This is to be supported with quality landscaping within the site. - Hedgerows and trees located along the boundaries of the site should be protected and reinforced with additional planting where possible.
-A landscaping scheme will be required to support any planning application. - A planning condition relating to archaeological investigation will be attached to any planning permission.
+- The site will be developed at a density of approximately 10 dwellings per hectare. - Any proposal is to provide a mix of housing sizes and types. - The frontages of the dwellings should follow The Street and Mill Road.
+Footpaths should be provided along these frontages. - Any proposal should be designed to include a landscaped amenity space at the north west of the site fronting onto the road opposite the existing play area.
+This is to be supported with landscaping within the site. - Hedgerows and trees located along the boundaries of the site should be protected and reinforced with additional planting where possible.
+A landscaping scheme will be required to support any planning application. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application.

-Willingham (Shadingfield and Willingham St Mary) Site Allocations
+Willingham (Shadingfield and Willingham St Mary) Strategy and Site Allocations

-- 7.163 Willingham lies within the parishes of both Shadingfield and Willingham St Mary.
+- 7.139 Willingham lies within the parishes of both Shadingfield and Willingham St Mary.
 It is situated in the open countryside and located on the A145 providing connections to Beccles, the primary service centre for the village.
 The A145 divides the village in two with the village hall on one side and recreational facilities on the other.
 Existing facilities in the village include a village hall, public house, basic equipped play area and a playing field.
-A limited bus service is available and the nearest railway station (Brampton) is located approximately two miles to the west. - 7.164 The strategy for the village is to provide a mix of housing types and tenures to retain the social structure in the village and facilitate improvements to the community facilities.
-Development will be contained within the surrounding landscape and reflect the character of the existing built up area. - 7.165 To accommodate growth in the village localised improvements to the foul sewerage network will be required.
+A limited bus service is available and the nearest railway station (Brampton) is located approximately two miles to the west. - 7.140 The strategy for the village is to provide a limited amount of development as well as a mix of housing types to retain the social structure in the village.
+Development will be contained within the surrounding landscape and reflect the character of the existing built up area. - 7.141 To accommodate growth in the village localised improvements to the foul sewerage network will be required.
 An extension to the primary school in Brampton will accommodate children from the new development.